 Drug trends change over time, and there is also an emerging new synthetic drugs market.
 Based on recent research from the National Union of Students (NUS) in their latest student drug survey, published in 2018, these are the top illegal drug substances that are currently being used among students:

 Cannabis is also known as Marijuana, Grass, Weed, Hash, Pot, Dope, Ganjha, Smoke, Reefer, Skunk, Solid, Soapbar and Resin.
-Available in many different formats including as a solid lump or resin, as leaves, stalks and seeds called grass or as a sticky dark semi-fluid called oil.
+Available in many different formats, including as a solid lump of resin, as leaves, stalks and seeds called grass or as a sticky dark semi-fluid called oil.

 ‘Cannabis is the most frequently taken drug by students, having been used at some point by 94 per cent of respondents to the survey, who said that they had used drugs.
-Cannabis was also the only drug that was more likely to be used regularly, rather than on special occasions’.
+Cannabis was also the only drug that was more likely to be used regularly than on special occasions.

 Taking the hit: student drug use and how institutions respond

-The risks of cannabis abuse include short term effects like tiredness, lack of motivation and impaired abilities to concentrate and complete tasks.
-The long term effects of regular use can lead to the development or increase in mental health issues including paranoia.
+The risks of cannabis abuse include short-term effects like tiredness, lack of motivation, and impaired ability to concentrate and complete tasks.
+The long term effects of regular use can lead to the development or increase in mental health issues, including paranoia.
 Cannabis use can also cause heart and breathing problems, and heavy use can lead to withdrawal symptoms.

 Ecstasy is also known as Eckies, E, X, MDMA, Mandy, Pills, Sweeties and many other names.
-Available in tablet form with differing shapes, sizes and colours that may have a logo or design stamped onto it.
-Also as a crystal powder form, it is often called by its chemical name of MDMA.
+Available in tablet form with differing shapes, sizes, and colours may have a logo or design stamped onto it.
+Also, as a crystal powder form, it is often called by its chemical name of MDMA.

 Often viewed as a ‘party drug’, ecstasy is extremely popular on campus, most common at raves and concerts.
 Ecstasy is frequently mixed with other drugs, like amphetamines, alcohol or caffeine to produce a stronger, more potent and dangerous high.

-Ecstasy is the second most commonly used drug by students, having been taken by two thirds (67 per cent) of NUS respondents who have used drugs.
+Ecstasy is the second most commonly used drug by students, taken by two thirds (67 per cent) of NUS respondents who have used drugs.